 Exit Location Effects

-- Middle side exit: closer to the cab, increases interior noise during acceleration and cruise; vivid, intrusive midrange.
+- Middle side exit: Sits right by the cab.
+Increases interior noise during acceleration and creates a loud midrange tone.

-- Single side exit: routes exhaust away, yields quieter cabin and lower overall levels; conservative, stealthy aesthetic.
+- Single side exit: Routes exhaust away from the cab.
+Yields a quieter interior and a conservative, factory-style aesthetic.

-- Dual side exit: enables freer flow, higher exhaust volume and a more aggressive profile; bold, liberated stance.
+- Dual side exit: Offers freer flow and higher exhaust volume with a bold, symmetrical stance.

 Pick the Right Sound for Your Tundra: Mild, Medium, Loud